codefresh-io/docs.codefresh.io/_docs/pipelines/create-pipeline.md

    lightbox="true"
    file="/images/pipeline/create/create-add-delivery-pipeline.png"
    url="/images/pipeline/create/create-add-delivery-pipeline.png"
-   alt="Add Delivery Pipeline panel in CSDP" caption="Add Delivery Pipeline panel in CSDP" max-width="30%"
+   alt="Add Delivery Pipeline panel in Codefresh" caption="Add Delivery Pipeline panel in Codefresh" max-width="30%"
    %}

 {:start="3"}
 1. Enter a name for the Delivery Pipeline.
   The name is created from the names of the sensor and the trigger (alphanumeric lowercase, and the - character).
   * **Sensor Name**: The name of the sensor resource.
-For example, the application name, `csdp` or `codefresh`.
+For example, the application name, or `codefresh`.
   * **Trigger Name**: The template that defines the context of the trigger and the actual resources the sensor must execute.
 For example, the flow that will be run,`ci`.
 1. Select the **Codefresh Starter Template** or **Browse Existing Template**.
 1. From the list of **Git Sources**, select the Git Source to which to commit the resources for this pipeline.